nytimes/NYTPhotoViewer/README.md

 # NYTPhotoViewer

-NYTPhotoViewer is a slideshow and image viewer with features such as double tap to zoom, captions, support for multiple images, interactive flick to dismiss, animated zooming presentation, and more.
+NYTPhotoViewer is a slideshow and image viewer that includes double tap to zoom, captions, support for multiple images, interactive flick to dismiss, animated zooming presentation, and more.

 ## Implementation

 NYTPhotoViewer has a very standard implementation using built-in frameworks.
-The viewer is a UIViewController and uses UIViewController transitioning APIs for the animated and interactive transitions, a UIPageViewController for horizontal swiping between images, and UIScrollView for image zooming.
-It is intended to be used without the need for subclassing, and as such accepts model objects conforming to a `NYTPhoto` protocol and provides ample opportunity for customization in the `NYTPhotosViewControllerDelegate`.
+The viewer is a `UIViewController` and uses `UIViewController` transitioning APIs for the animated and interactive transitions, a `UIPageViewController` for horizontal swiping between images, and `UIScrollView` for image zooming.
+It is intended to be used without the need for subclassing, and as such it accepts model objects conforming to a `NYTPhoto` protocol and provides ample opportunity for customization via the `NYTPhotosViewControllerDelegate`.
 Since standard APIs are used, the client has full control over the transitions and customization of the `NYTPhotosViewController`.

 ## Usage

-To run the example project, clone the repo and run `pod install` from the Example directory first.

-By default, usage is very simple, with the option for more complicated customization when needed through a delegate relationship.
+Usage is simple, with the option for more complicated customization when needed through a delegate relationship.
 In the most basic implementation, just initialize the view controller with an array of photo objects and present it as normal:

 ```objc
 NYTPhotosViewController *photosViewController = [[NYTPhotosViewController alloc] initWithPhotos:photos];